dtran44/SVG-Logo-Maker/README.md

 # SVG-Logo-Maker

 ## Description
-The goal of this project was to generate a quality README file by using a command-line application.
+The goal of this project was to generate a simple logo using command in-line prompts for the design of the logo.
 Specifically, I learnt how to:

-- Install and use node.js
+-
-- Use node.js to create prompts for the user
-- Create a function to write the README file and to initialise the inquirer

 ## Installation